Invasive species to avoid or eliminate in your yard & neighborhood:

 Be on the lookout!

 The below non-native plants are sometimes found in nurseries and landscapes in Central Florida.
 Be sure to look for these weedy and invasive species – inform your neighbors if you see these plants within the neighborhood.
-If you spot these plants at Harmony, contact the Conservation Manager, Greg Golgowski, at 407-957-7776.
+If you spot these plants at Harmony, please contact folks at Harmony Conservation Cafe

 For more information about invasive plants in Florida, visit the Florida Exotic Pest Plant Council website.